dnlbowers/blackjack/README.md

     ![Created By](docs/screenshots/copyright.jpg)

 # **Typography**
+I imported all fonts using the google fonts API.
+  *The primary font used throughout was Acme.
+I chose this font because it was bold and had a strong presence for the title, headings, and buttons.
+  *For the smaller text of the sub-menus content and the card table, Open Sans was used.
+My reasoning behind this was because Acme looked unclear when using Acme and these two styles compliment each other well.

 ## **Future-Enhancements**
-This game became a bit of a passion project, but due to the steep learning curve involved with learning Javscript in a short amount of time and the fast approaching deadline, I deemed the below to be above and beyond the required MVP needed to initially release the game into the public domain: -
+This game became a bit of a passion project, but due to the steep learning curve involved with learning Javascript in a short amount of time and the fast-approaching deadline, I deemed the below to be above and beyond the required MVP needed to release the game into the public domain initially: -

-  * Game sounds - shuffle noise, card being dealt and lobby sounds/music.
-The user would be gien the change to toggle these on or off.
+  * Game sounds - shuffle noise on clicking the re-deal button, when each card dealt a single card noise and lobby sounds/music.
+The sounds could be toggled on or off via the options page.
-  * Card animation - Each card delt would slide into position as if being dealt from a deck.
-This would also give a bit of time between each card dealt during the computers turn and thus add to the users enjoyment.
+  * Card animation - Each card dealt would slide into position as if being dealt from a deck.
+Card animation would also allow the user to see each card dealt, thus add to the user's enjoyment.
-  * Neon color theme which chages even the button color and the gold surround.
+  * Neon color theme, which changes even the button color and the gold surround.
-  * Create a deck as array of objects to include the card image, value, and card description (suit and value). rater than using to seperate arrays.
-This would also give me the ability to control the number of decks in the stack rather than having an infinate deck.
-This would also allow me to refactor my code and stremeline it in several places.
+  * Create a deck as an array of objects to include the card image, value, and card description (suit and value).
+Creating a whole deck in this way would also allow me to control the number of decks in the stack rather than having an infinite deck.
-  * Give player the choice over ace high or low.
+  * Give the player a choice over ace high or low.
-  * Result modal time out.
-To save the user a click an auto time out on the resut modal could be introudced.
-This would save the user having to to click re-deal eveytime and they could instead wait for the specified period of time for the pop up to close byt itself.
+  * Auto time out on the results modal could be introduced.
+The timeout would save the user having to click re-deal every time, and they could wait for the specified period for the pop-up to close by itself.
-  * Fun money - the ability to wager and chosen stake amount.
-This would potentially replace the scoreboard as a way of the user gauging their progress.
+  * Fun money - the ability to wager and chosen stake amount, potentially replacing the scoreboard as a way of the user gauging their progress.

-Once the Code Institute Diploma is complete I intend to come back to this project and devote the time and energy required to make this a competitor in the market of social blackjack apps.
+Once the Code Institute Diploma is complete, I intend to come back to this project and devote the time and energy required to make this a competitor in the market of social blackjack apps.

 ## **Testing Phase**